 Figure Legends

 Figure 1.
 Our motif-MSA approach amplifies variant information as compared to species-MSA. (a) (1) We first query a database and obtain all the proteins with the desired domains or motifs.
 We use the TPR motifs as an example in this figure.
 These motifs have to be the same length.
 Here, we select TPR motifs that are 34 amino acids since they are the most frequently-occurring size.
 (2) Subsequently, we perform an ‘ungapped’ multiple sequence alignment (MSA) of the human TPR motifs by lining them up end to end, to obtain a sequence conservation profile.
-This motif-based MSA typically exhibits differential sequence conservation among the positions across the length of the motif.
+This motif-based MSA (black sequence logo) typically exhibits differential sequence conservation among the positions across the length of the motif.
 (3) The third step involves collecting genomic single nucleotide variants (SNVs) for each amino acid position of the motif-based alignment profile.
-In TPR domains, we obtain the specific genomic coordinates of each codon (in each motif), and then we locate all variants (black diamonds) that fall into each codon, allowing us to aggregate variants across all motifs within the human genome, thereby amplifying variant information sufficiently for further downstream analyses.
-(4) For each motif-MSA, we then host the results on our MotifVar database, including residue frequency tables, log(NS/S), log(R/C) and SIFT score distributions. (b) For species-MSA, we align orthologous sequences across multiple species.
-However, because we are focusing on proteins and sequencing data only in the human population, the number of variants at each amino acid position or codon in a species-MSA profile will never exceed a maximum of three.
+In TPR domains, we obtain the specific genomic coordinates of each codon (in each motif), and then we locate all variants (black diamonds) that fall into each codon, allowing us to aggregate variants over all motifs within the human genome, thereby amplifying variant information sufficiently for further downstream analyses.
+(4) For each motif-MSA, we then host the results on our MotifVar database.
+For each protein repeat domains, we build a motif-MSA, and compute corresponding SNV profiles, including residue frequency tables, log(NS/S), log(R/C) and SIFT score distributions. (b) For species-MSA, we align orthologous sequences across multiple species.
+However, because we are focusing on proteins and sequencing data only in the human species, only three variant positions can occur at each codon in a species-MSA profile.
+We illustrate this with the human protein, TTC21B, which contains TPR motifs.

 Figure 2.
 Motif-MSA can uncover important domain positions missed by species-MSA.
 This figure uses TPR as an example. (a) We perform a species-MSA using orthologous TTC21B from 66 species (species-MSA).
 Here, we show the alignment profiles for the first three TPR motifs (red, blue and green sequence logos), out of the possible 16.
-We observe that almost all the positions are highly conserved. (b) In contrast to conventional species-MSA, there is a differential sequence conservation profile across the TPR motif-MSA (black sequence logo), which facilitates the identification of more conserved motif positions that are potentially important (five positions are highlighted in orange). (c) We also compare the utility among three variant sets, namely from 1000 Genomes Project Phase 1 (1000GP), the combined set of 1000GP and the Exome Sequencing Project (1000GP+ESP6500) and the ExAC dataset.
-We can see that there are subtle differences in log(NS/S) for each position along the TPR motif, when using variant datasets from 1000GP to 1000GP+ESP6500.
-We were able to make meaningful interpretations only when we use variant data from ExAC.
+We observe that almost all the positions are highly conserved. (b) In contrast to conventional species-MSA, there is a differential sequence conservation profile across the TPR motif-MSA (black sequence logo), which facilitates the identification of more conserved motif positions that are potentially important (five positions are highlighted in orange). (c) In order to show the utility of motif-MSA and amplification, we compare the results for log(NS/S) among three variant sets, namely from 1000 Genomes Project Phase 1 (1000GP), the combined set of 1000GP and the Exome Sequencing Project (1000GP+ESP6500) and the ExAC dataset.
+We can see that there are only subtle differences in log(NS/S) for each position along the TPR motif when using variant datasets from 1000GP to 1000GP+ESP6500.
+We were only able to make meaningful interpretations only when we use variant data from ExAC.